-Around the screened altar's pale; And there the dying lamps did burn, Before thy low and lonely urn, O gallant Chief of Otterburne,
+Around the screened altar's pale;

+And there the dying lamps did burn,

+Before thy low and lonely urn,

+O gallant chief of Otterburne,

-And thine, dark Knight of Liddesdale !
+And thine, dark knight of Liddesdale !

 O fading honours of the dead !

 O high ambition, lowly laid !

-The moon on the east oriel shone, Through slender shafts of shapely stone, 29
+The moon on the east oriel shone, Through slender shafts of shapely stone,

-By foliaged tracery combined; Thou wouldst have thought some fairy's hand 'Twixt poplars straight the ozier wand,
+By foliaged tracery combined ; Thou would'st have thought some fairy's hand, 'Twixt poplars straight, the osier wand,

-In many a freakish knot, had twined ; Then framed a spell, when the work was done, And changed the willow wreaths to stone.

-The silver light, so pale and faint, Shewed many a prophet, and many a saint,
+In many a freakish knot, had twined; Then framed a spell, when the work was done, And changed the willow wreaths to stone.
+The silver light, so pale and faint, Shewed many a prophet and many a saint,

-Whose image on the glass was dyed; Full in the midst, his Cross of Red Triumphant Michael brandished,
+Whose image on the glass was dyed; Full in the midst, his cross of red Triumphant Michael brandished,

-And trampled the Apostate's pride.
-The moonbeam kissed the holy pane, And threw on the pavement a bloody stain.
+And trampled the apostate's pride.
+The moon-beam kissed the holy pane, And threw on the pavement a bloody stain.

-They sate them down on a marble stone, A Scottish monarch slept below ; Thus spoke the Monk, in solemn tone :---"I was not always a man of woe ;
+They sate them down on a marble stone (A Scottish monarch slept below); Thus spoke the Monk, in solemn tone-

-For Paynim countries I have trod, And fought beneath the Cross of God; Now, strange to my eyes thine arms appear, And their iron clang sounds strange to my ear.
+" I was not always a man of woe; For Paynim countries I have trod, And fought beneath the cross of God; Now, strange to my eyes thine arms appear, And their iron clang sounds strange to my ear.

-"In these far climes, it was my lot To meet the wond'rous Michael Scott;

-A wizard of such dreaded fame, That when, in Salamanca's cave, Him listed his magic wand to wave,
+" In these far climes, it was my lot To meet the wondrous Michael Scott; A wizard of such dreaded fame, That when, in Salamanca's cave, Him listed his magic wand to wave,

-The bells would ring in Notre Dame !
-Some of his skill he taught to me; And, Warrior, I could say to thee The words, that cleft Eildon hills in three,
+The bells would ring in Notre Dame!
+Some of his skill he taught to me; And, warrior, I could say to thee, The words that clove Eildon hills in three,

-And bridled the Tweed with a curb of stone: But to speak them were a deadly sin; And for having but thought them my heart within.

-A treble penance must be done.
+And bridled the Tweed with a curb of stone : But to speak them were a deadly sin; And for having but thought them my heart within, A treble penance must be done.

-"When Michael lay on his dying bed, His conscience was awakened; He bethought him of his sinful deed, And he gave me a sign to come with speed: I was in Spain when the morning rose, But I stood by his bed ere evening close.
+When Michael lay on his dying bed,

+His conscience was awakened;

+He bethought him of his sinful deed,

+And he gave me a sign to come with speed:

+I was in Spain when the morning rose,

+But I stood by his bed ere evening close.

 The words may not again be said, That he spoke to me, on death-bed laid; They would rend this Abbaye's massy nave, And pile it in heaps above his grave.

-" I swore to bury his Mighty Book, That never mortal might therein look; And never to tell where it was hid, Save at his chief of Branksome's need; And when that need was past and o'er, Again the volume to restore.
-I buried him on St. Michael's night,
+" I swore to bury his mighty book,

+That never mortal might therein look;

+And never to tell where it was hid,

+Save at his chief of Branksome's need;

+And when that need was past and o'er,

+Again the volume to restore.

+I buried him on St Michael's night,

-When the bell tolled One, and the moon was bright;
+When the bell tolled one, and the moon was bright;

-And I dug his chamber among the dead, When the floor of the chancel was stained red, That his patron's Cross might over him wave, And scare the fiends from the Wizard's grave.
+And I dug his chamber among the dead,

+Where the floor of the chancel was stained red,

-"It was a night of woe and dread, When Michael in the tornb I laid !
-Strange sounds along the chancel past, The banners waved without a blast,"- Still spoke the Monk, when the bell tolled ONE!- I tell you, that a braver man Than William of Deloraine, good at need, Against a foe ne'er spurred a steed ; Yet somewhat was he chilled with dread, And his hair did brisste upon his head.
+That his patron's cross might over him wave,

+And scare the fiends from the wizard's grave.

+" It was a night of woe and dread,

+When Michael in the tomb I laid !

+Strange sounds along the chancel past;

+The banners waved without a blast"-

+Still spoke the Monk, when the bell tolled one !-

+I tell you, that a braver man

+Than William of Deloraine, good at need,

+Against a foe ne'er spurred a steed;

+Yet somewhat was he chilled with dread,

+And his hair did bristle upon his head.